web-platform-tests/wpt.fyi/api/README.md

-# API endpoints documentation
+# wpt.fyi API

-This document covers the HTTP REST endpoints available on [wpt.fyi](http://wpt.fyi).
+This package defines and implements HTTP API endpoints for [wpt.fyi](https://wpt.fyi/), and this document covers usage and parameters of those endpoints.

+## Endpoints

+An exhaustive list of the endpoints can be found in `routes.go`.

  - [/api/run](#apirun)
  - [/api/runs](#apiruns)
  - [/api/diff](#apidiff)
  - [/results](#results)

 ### /api/run

 Gets a specific (single) TestRun metadata, for a given SHA[0:10] and platform.